nokia/restful/doc/monitor.md

     fmt.Println("Begin")

     // If you write a response here, the handler function is not called.
-    // Use it to terminate the request instead of serving it. if r.URL.Path == "/error" {
+    // Use it to terminate the request instead of let it being served. if r.URL.Path == "/error" {
         w.WriteHeader(http.StatusBadRequest)
     }